המוסד למען קדושת חיי אדם

 Deuteronomy 24:17.
 You shall not pervert the judgment of a stranger or an orphan, and you shall not take a widow's garment as security [for a loan].

 As explained above, when a father abdicates responsibility for his pre-born child, that baby becomes fatherless, and the mother becomes widowed.
 When both parents abandon a pre- born child that pre-born baby becomes orphaned.
 Torah instructs us to provide life sustaining help to the fatherless, the widow and the orphan, and to expect blessings for doing so.
 The absolute last thing that should happen to that child is eviction from the womb, a life sustaining space.
-Curses surely plague everyone involved.

 In our Haftarah this week, Yeshayahu (Isaiah) 54:1-10, the prophet likens the city of Jerusalem, abandoned by God and devoid of children after the exile, to a widow whose husband has deserted her and whose children are lost.
 He consoles her with a promise of a messianic age when her children, the Jews, will once again inhabit the holy city, but this time they will know the presence of God.
 War and suffering, sin and shame will be absent.
 Peace and blessing will emanate from the Holy Land into all the other nations of the world, and joy and thanksgiving will mark a new era in human flourishing.

-Please share this and our other content on your social media to amplify our message in this troubled world.
+Please share this post on your social media to amplify our message in this troubled world.
 Thank you.

 Cecily Routman